HUPO-PSI/mzQC/doc/gh-page/pages/use-case-stories/metabo-batches.mzQC.md

+---
+layout: page
-## Metabolomics batch runs example
+title: "Metabolomics batch runs example"
+permalink: /mzQC-intro/usecases/metabo-batches/
+---

 Here, we describe details of a metabolomics mzQC JSON document used to describe a Studies' quality before and after batch correction methods are applied.
 For description of the general structure of mzQC, see the Single-Run Example of mzQC.